Seth G.S. Medical College and King Edward Memorial Hospital

+Courses

 The medical college (school) provides training to about 2,000 students at the undergraduate, postgraduate, and super-specialty medical courses-level; in undergraduate and postgraduate physical and occupational therapy courses; Masters and Ph.D. courses in various allied specialties.
 A nursing school is also maintained by this institution.

+Hospital

 With about 390 staff physicians and 550 resident doctors, the 2,250 bedded hospital treats about 1.8 million out-patients and 85,000 in-patients annually.
 It provides both basic care and advanced treatment facilities in all fields of medicine and surgery.
-Funded mainly by the Municipal Corporation of Greater Mumbai, this institution renders virtually free of cost service to the underprivileged sections of the society.
+Funded mainly by the Brihanmumbai Municipal Corporation, this institution renders virtually free of cost service to the underprivileged sections of the society.

 During the COVID-19 pandemic, on 3 May 2020, Indian Air Force choppers showered flower petals on King Edward Memorial (KEM) Hospital, J. J. Hospital, and Kasturba Gandhi Hospital to pay tribute to healthcare workers fighting for the safety of the people of Mumbai.